bunkerity/bunkerweb/README.md

 ## Web UI

-**This feature exposes, for now, a security risk because you need to mount the docker socket inside a container exposing a web application.
-You can test it but you should not use it in servers facing the internet.**

 A dedicated image, *bunkerized-nginx-ui*, lets you manage bunkerized-nginx instances and services configurations through a web user interface.
 This feature is still in beta, feel free to open a new issue if you find a bug and/or you have an idea to improve it.

 First we need a volume that will store the configurations :